MCKevmeister/BunnyRunTutorial/README.md

 # Bunny Run Tutorial

-This is the source code for the "Run Bunny, Run!" creating a 2D game in Unity tutorial as suggested as a prerequistie from Dr. Todd Cochrane for SDV602.
+This is the source code for the "Run Bunny, Run!" creating a 2D game in Unity tutorial as suggested as a prerequistie for SDV602.

 ## License